vilmosioo/magma/README.md

 ## Context

+Complex websites have multiple sources to generate the data.
+A modular architecture allows you to aggregate different components before sending the final document to the user.
 Let's assume our website's wireframe looks like this.
+A, B, C, D are separate components built to display various data.

 ![Magma](docs/index.png)

-Traditional websites are based on server-side rendering.
+Server-side rendering is the common approach to deliver a document.
 A user makes a request, the server identifies the resources requested, builds the document and sends it back.

-More complex websites have multiple sources to generate the data.
-A modular architecture allows you to aggregate different components before sending the final document to the user.

 ![Magma](docs/server.png)

 Client-side architecture works in a similar way, except the templating engine is the browser itself.
+The components are built by JavaScript.

 ![Magma](docs/client.png)

 Client vs server templating is an on-going debate today.

-[table pro cons]

 Magma suggests a hybrid approach, taking the advantages of both and disadvantages of neither.

 ## How it works

 Magma is not a framework.
 You don't need any code from this repository. it does not require you to use a particular tech stack.

-it is an architecture.
+It is an architecture.
 It leverages the main content to the server for fast delivery, while everything else is rendered on the client.

-For example, say your index.html server a page containing 4 components: A, B, C, D.

-[psedocode index a b]

-The Magma architecture recommends you expose the components to their own endpoints.

-[pseudocode index() a() b()]

-Your website
+For example, referencing the wireframe above, your home page contains 4 components: A, B, C, D. On page load, the server will render A and B and send the document to the client.
+At this point the website is viewable and useful to the user.
+Once your JavaScript loads, components C and D are loaded using a client rendering engine.
+After this point the website behaves as a single page application.
+If you need to render A and B on the client later on, you may call their individual endpoints.
+// example code from demo

 ![Magma](docs/magma.png)

-TLDR Magma is an architecture that requires the main content to be delivered by the server on page load, and initialising a single page app as soon as JS is loaded.
+**TLDR** Magma is an architecture that requires the main content to be delivered by the server on page load, and initialising a single page app as soon as JS is loaded.
+Components should be exposed by individual endpoints.

 ## Magma AngularJS module